Types of Financial Aid Programs

 How Aid is Disbursed

 San Jacinto College has a process of five disbursements per term.
-This is based on a sixteen-week term.
+This is based on a 16-week term.
 Students enrolled in other parts of term (classes that are shorter than 16 weeks) may experience an increase or decrease in the number of disbursements.

 Listed below is a more detailed explanation on financial aid disbursements.